-(a) All devices involved in the production, distribution, selection, entering and transmission of plaintext Cardholder PINs, or cryptographic keys used to protect Cardholder PINs, Cardholder Data or Transactions, in the Interchange environment must meet the requirements set out in Part 3 and must be approved for use, using the process described in the IAC Code Set Volume 4 (Device Requirements and Cryptographic Management).

-- (b) Only approved devices may be attached to the Interchange networks. - (c) Any Issuer or Acquirer, which proposes to: - (i) implement any new SCD (not currently covered by an existing Letter of Approval); or - (ii) continue to employ a SCD which has reached or is about to reach its 'Letter of Approval' sunset date, unless the Company has renewed the device's Approval Period; or - (iii) implement any changes to an existing SCD's cryptographic devices, PIN or cryptographic key handling and management processing, must apply for approval of the device as required by clause 2.3.1(a) as if each device is a new device for the purposes of that clause.
+- (a) All devices involved in the production, distribution, selection, entering and transmission of plaintext Cardholder PINs, or cryptographic keys used to protect Cardholder PINs, Cardholder Data or Transactions, in the Interchange environment must meet the requirements set out in Part 3 and must be approved for use, using the process described in the IAC Code Set Volume 4 (Device Requirements and Cryptographic Management). - (b) Only approved devices may be attached to the Interchange networks. - (c) Any Issuer or Acquirer, which proposes to: - (i) implement any new SCD (not currently covered by an existing Letter of Approval); or - (ii) continue to employ a SCD which has reached or is about to reach its 'Letter of Approval' sunset date, unless the Company has renewed the device's Approval Period; or - (iii) implement any changes to an existing SCD's cryptographic devices, PIN or cryptographic key handling and management processing, must apply for approval of the device as required by clause 2.3.1(a) as if each device 2.3.1(a) as i